oskar951/Game-Review-Library/README.md

 covered during training.

-My decision was to create a game review library where a user may create a collection of games, add or delete games, and also add them to played games with a rating.
+My decision was to create a game review library where a user may create a collection of games, add or delete games, and also add them to reviews with a rating.

 ## Architecture